cisagov/ScubaGear/docs/installation/github.md

 ## Import Module

-When ScubaGear is installed by downloading (or cloning) from GitHub, it must be imported into every new PowerShell terminal session before it can be executed.
+When ScubaGear is installed by downloading from GitHub, it must be imported into every new PowerShell terminal session before it can be executed.
 To import the module, open a PowerShell 5.1 terminal, navigate to the repository folder, and run this command:

 ```powershell
 # Import the module into the session